$100 gets our Corporate Guides™ who will form your Florida LLC with the most asset protection possible, plus:

 LLCs in Florida are formed with the Department of State’s Division of Corporations.
 In order to create an LLC, you file a form known as the Articles of Organization.

-In Florida, you can file your Articles of Organization online through the Department of State's website.
-Once the filing is completed, the FL Division of Corporations' system will provide you with your confirmation and payment receipt.
-If you file by mail, the Division of Corporations will mail you a copy of your articles if you used a paper form.
+In Florida, you can file your Articles of Organization online through the Department of State’s website.
+Once the filing is completed, the FL Division of Corporations’ system will provide you with your confirmation and payment receipt.
+If you file a paper form by mail, the Division of Corporations will mail you a copy of your articles.
 Individuals in Florida cannot file by fax.